FOREX-Dollar slides to 8-1/2 month lows on US economy worries

 The first wave of U.S. data released on Thursday after the government returned to work was fairly upbeat.
 But the main focus is on the September payrolls report, which the Labor department said will be published on Tuesday.

-But one-month dollar/yen implied volatilites fell to a nine-month low, which analysts said reflected expectations that the dollar was likely to remain within its recent trading range between 96.50 and 99 yen.

-The Australian dollar rose to a four-month high of $0.9678, helped by data showing China's annual economic growth quickened to 7.8 percent in the third quarter.
+The Australian dollar rose 0.2 percent to $0.9638 and was near Thursday's four-month high of $0.9647, helped by data showing China's annual economic growth quickened to 7.8 percent in the third quarter.

 * Kenon announces that it will provide loans to qoros together with a reduction in its back-to-back guarantee obligations